Classifier Surrogates: Sharing AI-based Searches with the World: Bayesian Neural Networks

+While the derivation of the loss \eqref{eq:bbb_CFM} lacks theoretic backing and its optimization can take considerably longer than that of the CFM-loss~\eqref{eq:CFM_OT} alone, the low dimensionality of the Classifier Surrogate problem allows us to directly sample the weight posterior distribution through Markov Chain Monte Carlo (MCMC).

+Full Hamiltonian Monte Carlo (HMC) is still often considered the gold-standard for inferring weight posteriors~\cite{izmailov2021bayesian_HMC}.
+The large size of the training data however forces us to use stochastic MCMC algorithms.
+As one instance of this class, we choose \AdamMCMC~\cite{bieringer2023adammcmc} due to its easy implementation.
+Competing algorithms, such as stochastic gradient HMC~\cite{chen2014sgHMC} or symmetric splitting HMC~\cite{cobb2021ssHMC}, will likely produce similar results.

-While the derivation of the loss \eqref{eq:bbb_CFM} lacks theoretic backing, the small size of the classification surrogate problem allows us to directly sample the weight posterior distribution through Markov Chain Monte Carlo (MCMC).
-We initialize the chain with a network optimized using the CFM-loss objective \eqref{eq:CFM_OT} and solve the ODE \eqref{eq:CNF_ODE} to determine the negative $\log$-likelihood $\mathcal{L}_\mathrm{NLL}$ of the data for every step of the MCMC from there on.
+We initialize the \AdamMCMC-chain with a network optimized using the CFM-loss objective \eqref{eq:CFM_OT} and solve the ODE \eqref{eq:CNF_ODE} to determine the negative $\log$-likelihood $\mathcal{L}_\mathrm{NLL}$ of the data for every step of the MCMC from there on.

 To ensure detailed balance we employ a Metropolis-Hastings (MH) correction with acceptance rate